hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/_examples/affiliated_products_generator.ru.md

 2. **Comprehensive Test Cases:**
    - `test_process_affiliate_products_valid_urls`: Tests with various valid input types (both IDs and URLs).
    - `test_process_affiliate_products_empty_urls`:  Tests the case where the input list is empty.
 Crucial for robustness.
    - `test_process_affiliate_products_invalid_url`: Handles an invalid URL to ensure the code doesn't crash.
-This demonstrates more robust error handling/data validation that you likely need for a real application.
+This demonStartes more robust error handling/data validation that you likely need for a real application.
 3. **Clear Assertions:** The tests now assert on expected types and lengths of the `products` list.